renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 In CY 377, an unprecedented step was taken: several desperate northern Kings called their peers to an assembly, with the purpose of selecting one among their number to lead their combined forces, the better to resist the Kingdoms of Men.
 In early CY 378, the First king-by-the-Assembly was appointed.

-The First King-by-the-Assembly had the loyalty of most Kings—and could exploit the internal peace to buy most Warlords—and was able to rally stronger resistance to the Kingdoms; however, they where still overmatched.
+The First King-by-the-Assembly had the loyalty of most Kings — and could exploit the internal peace to buy most Warlords — and was able to rally stronger resistance to the Kingdoms; however, they where still overmatched.
 The first King-by-the-Assembly served until CY 417.

 The only other King-by-the-Assembly ruled from 541 to 563; the line ended when the king's daughter was assassinated less than 6 months after taking the throne.